So you’re looking for the easiest 14ers in Colorado?

 You’ll find Mount Sherman in the Mosquito Range just south of the ski resort town of Breckenridge.

 This mild hike won’t pose a threat to many hikers, but it is worth reaching the peak.
-You’ll love the scenic views from the top.
+You’ll love the scenic views of the surrounding mountain peaks from the top.

-In addition to the scenic views, prepare yourself for a crowd; this is a very popular hike and you won’t be the only one at the summit.
+In addition to the spectacular views, prepare yourself for a crowd; this is a very popular hike and you won’t be the only one at the summit.

 Mount Sherman is a short 5-mile 14er with a prominence of only 850 feet.